arm/vscode-armls/README.md

 # ArmLS for Visual Studio Code

-A Visual Studio Code extension that provides language support for AArch64 assembly by means of the [ArmLS](https://github.com/arm/armls) language server.
+A Visual Studio Code extension that provides language support for Arm Assembly by means of the [ArmLS](https://github.com/arm/armls) language server.

 ## Features